-And then you get married.
+You get married.

 Here are my top tips for you other Type A wives out there.
 At least, I hope I’m not alone.

 It’s hard for the husband and it’s hard for the wife.
 Impossible?
 Absolutely not.
 Full of lively debates and potentially high decibel conversations?
 I’d imagine so.

 A woman cannot help but feel that a man should be in charge, wearing his knight in shining armor uniform, roaming the countryside looking for enemies to maim.
 We Type A women see ourselves as capable and strong female leaders going from hill to hill caring for those in need.

 It’s hard, but maybe, just maybe, it’s God’s way of letting iron sharpen iron.

 I quickly saw that his strengths are focused on living in the present and being fully there with what’s right in front of him.
 That shifted something inside me.

-He always wants a say and is happy for us to follow plans we arrange together, but I can be the initiator in many respects and that is not out of order.
+He always wants for us to follow plans we arrange together, but I can be the initiator in many respects and that is not out of order.
 It’s us both operating in our own strengths.

 There has been one perfect man and that was Jesus.
-Still, had us Type A women known Jesus we would most likely have looked for faults.
+Still, had us Type A women that knew Jesus we would most likely have looked for faults.
 It’s a struggle of our nature.